Hong Kong editors accused of rebellion, US criticizes raid - ExBulletin

 Journalism is not rebellion, but rebellious acts and activities and inciting other people through other acts and activities can not be forgiven under the guise of news reporting, said Lam, the leader of Hong Kong, at a press conference.
 It should be very clear what news reporting is and what rebellious acts or activities are to undermine national security.

-Blinken criticized the arrests, saying that by silencing the independent media, Chinese and local authorities undermine “Hong Kong’s credibility and stability.
-A secure government that is not afraid of the truth embraces the free press.”
+Blinken criticized the arrests, saying that by silencing the independent media, Chinese and local authorities were undermining “Hong Kong’s credibility and stability.”
+A secure government that is not afraid of the truth embraces the free press.

 Joy wrote on Twitter that “freedom of the media and expression remain the cornerstones of democracy and essential to the protection of human rights and fundamental freedoms.
 She said Canada will continue to speak out and denounce violations of these freedoms, in partnership with our international allies.